contact us so we

 Therefore we are offering the opportunity for

-players and coaches that are hoping to play
+players and coaches that had been hoping to play

 baseball this year with their local team can

-hop board with the Illina Thunderbolts to get
+hop on board with the Illina Thunderbolts to get

 After speaking with many parents, coaches